-1. I will not take patient/client identifying information or files (physical or digital) off my Internship Site.
-The only exception to this would be audio/visual/verbatim data from actual sessions needed for Case Conference or Supervision.
-I am still responsible for the security of these files and will destroy/delete them immediately following their use for the specific supervision/consultation event.

-2. I will not use any identifying information (names, addresses, etc.) when referencing my patients/clients for any reason.

-3. I will not send patient/client information via any communication outside my Internship Site's security measures.

-4. I will not verbally discuss or reference any client information outside my internship site supervision context or TSS Case Conference.

-5. If a patient/client chooses to release any protected health information, they will be required to sign a Release of Information form detailing exactly to whom and what information they wish disclosed.
-A particular site-specific permission form is advised for all patients/clients to sign for any audio/visual information collected for supervision/case conference use.
+- 1. I will not take patient/client identifying information or files (physical or digital) off my Internship Site.
+The only exception to this would be audio/visual/verbatim data from actual sessions needed for Internship I and II Class or Supervision.
+I am still responsible for the security of these files and will destroy/delete them immediately following their use for the specific supervision/consultation event. - 2.
+I will not use any identifying information (names, addresses, etc.) when referencing my patients/clients for any reason. - 3.
+I will not send patient/client information via any communication outside my Internship Site's security measures. - 4.
+I will not verbally discuss or reference any client information outside my internship site supervision context or TSS Internship I and II Class. - 5.
+If a patient/client chooses to release any protected health information, they will be required to sign a Release of Information form detailing exactly to whom and what information they wish disclosed.
+A particular site-specific permission form is advised for all patients/clients to sign for any audio/visual information collected for supervision/Internship I and II Class use.